auth0-blog/auth0-management-api/README.md

 1. Clone the repo: `git@github.com:sarahjay55/auth0-management-api.git`
 2. Add credentials to a new `.env` file
 3. Install nodemon: `npm i -g nodemon`
+4. Install axios and auth0: `npm install --save axios auth0`
-4. Run the server: `node server.js` or `nodemon server.js`
+5. Run the server: `node server.js` or `nodemon server.js`
-5. Visit the app and see your client info: [http://localhost:8080](http://localhost:8080)
+6. Visit the app and see your client info: [http://localhost:8080](http://localhost:8080)

 ## Requirements: